Ekenayy/Ripple-frontend/README.md

 <!-- 6.
 Edit Profile  -->
 <!-- 2.
 Make it so that you don't have to retype when creating a challenge.
 Pressing the button triggers a reload.
 Just show them one by one.  -->
 <!-- 6.
 Maybe add stars to reviews????? -->
+2. Change checkbox library for task items on IOS

 Format Reviews -- not bad